CitrineInformatics/citrine-python/docs/source/data_extraction.rst

   * :class:`~citrine.gemtables.variables.AttributeByTemplateAfterProcessTemplate`: for when measurements are distinguished by the process that precedes them
   * :class:`~citrine.gemtables.variables.AttributeInOutput`: for when attributes occur both in a process output and one or more of its inputs
   * :class:`~citrine.gemtables.variables.IngredientQuantityByProcessAndName`: for the specific case of the volume fraction, mass fraction, number fraction, or absolute quantity of an ingredient
-  * :class:`~citrine.gemtables.variables.IngredientQuantityInOutput`: for the quantity an ingredient used in multiple processes
+  * :class:`~citrine.gemtables.variables.IngredientQuantityInOutput`: for the quantity of an ingredient between the terminal material and a given set of processes (useful for ingredients used in multiple processes)

 * Identifiers

   * :class:`~citrine.gemtables.variables.RootInfo`: for fields defined on the material at the root of the Material History, like the name of the material
   * :class:`~citrine.gemtables.variables.RootIdentifier`: for the id of the Material History, which can be used as a unique identifier for the rows
   * :class:`~citrine.gemtables.variables.IngredientIdentifierByProcessTemplateAndName`: for the id of the material being used in an ingredient, which can be used as a key for looking up that input material
-  * :class:`~citrine.gemtables.variables.IngredientIdentifierInOutput`: for the id of the material being used in an ingredient used in multiple processes
+  * :class:`~citrine.gemtables.variables.IngredientIdentifierInOutput`: for the id of a material used in an ingredient between the terminal material and a given set of processes (useful for ingredients used in multiple processes)
   * :class:`~citrine.gemtables.variables.IngredientLabelByProcessAndName`: for a boolean that indicates whether an ingredient is assigned a given label

 * Compound Variables